-The Full Scope of Fraud May Never Be Known Since no Single Agency Compiles Statistics
+The Full Scope of Fraud May Never Be Known Since No International Agency Compiles Statistics

 Having succeeded in selling off Florida swampland to unsuspecting investors beginning in the 1920s, it would only be a matter of time before the same types of scams would expand overseas and become a global phenomenon.
 The affordability of air flights has facilitated this.
 If you live in chilly Minnesota and are looking for a warmer climate to spend your winters in your retirement years, why not consider buying a condo in Acapulco?
 If you live in Britain and vacation every winter in Spain anyway, why not save money and invest in a beachfront cottage in Malaga?
 Or for that matter, reversing seasons, if you reside in a Gulf state why not cool off in the summer by purchasing a second home somewhere in Northern Europe?